eurekaylj/learn-git/Gitisgood.md

-Git Is a version control system.
+Git is a version control system.

-Git Is free software.
+Git is free software.

-oh.
-Git is so good
+Oh, Git is so good.